-In police academy, recruits get 4.5 hours on “weapons.”
-It is unclear if that is actual training with their duty issued weapons or if that is about weapons charges.
+In the police academy, recruits get 4.5 hours on “weapons.”
+It is unclear if that is actual training with their duty-issued weapons or if that is about weapons charges.
 They get 9 hours on “patrol procedures.”
 There are also 10.5 hours on “street encounters” and 9 hours on “use of force.”
 They must pass a firearms and tactics course:

 Firearms and tactics: Passing means successfully completing all components of basic firearm course and tactical components.
 It includes handgun qualification with a minimum of 78 percent hits on a number of stationary targets from fixed firing positions.

 The semiannual firearm re-qualification consists of three parts:

 - Lecture: A two-part lecture to remind officers of current safety and tactical issues.
 The first lecture consists of 38 overhead slides that review drawing the firearm, fundamentals of shooting, accidental discharges, firearm maintenance, and the basics of using OC spray.
 The second lecture covers department-wide firearm discharge reports, use of force, reflexive shooting, patrol tactics, dogs, and firearm safety.

 - Practice: An opportunity to fire 45 rounds of ammunition at stationary targets at 7-, 15-, and 25-yard distances.
 Practice is unscored on a tactical pistol course.

 Re-qualification: This included firing 50 rounds at stationary targets at 7-, 15-, and 25-yard distances.
 A minimum of 39 hits is required to qualify.